 - With your multimeter in Volts DC mode probe the wire that corresponds to circuit 2.

-- You can back probe the EEC Power Relay connector.
+- You can back probe the EEC Power Relay connector or probe the front of the female terminal.

 - Ground the black multimeter test lead directly on the battery negative (-) terminal or on a clean metal spot on the engine.